 What we’re describing here is guest posting, but thinking much further outside of the box when you do it.

-Let’s say you’re a marketing agency.
+Let’s say you’re a full-service digital marketing agency.
 Don’t just find any marketing blog that allows submissions.
 Find guest posting opportunities on sites way out of the marketing industry scope.

 Here are a few ideas to get you thinking creatively: